Multiplatform Media Education at Duquesne University

 - Our students are clearly focused on pursuing careers in the fields of Journalism, Public Relations, Advertising, Multimedia, Web Development and Sports Media.
 Their work will have a huge impact on the content, tone and tenor of cultural conversations because, over the course of their careers, the messages they create will literally reach millions of people.
 That is power that can be used responsibly, irresponsibly or without mindfulness.
 We teach our students to be ethical, responsible and mindful; therefore, our pedagogy is infused with the Duquesne University mission of serving God by serving others.

 - Our curriculum, pedagogy and individual research agendas are joined in a rich nexus.
 Our goal in the classroom is to produce skilled, thoughtful and innovative multiplatform communicators who will emerge as responsible media leaders, not drones to be plugged into existing media structures.
-Our faculty produces scholarly papers, books and articles on Media Ethics, Media History, Media Effects, Human-Computer Interaction and explores and problematizes existing media practices and assumptions with the goal of better understanding how message creators and their publics interact for good – and how they might interact more constructively.
+Our faculty produce scholarly papers, books and articles on Media Ethics, Media History, Media Effects and Human-Computer Interaction and explore and problematize existing media practices and assumptions with the goal of better understanding how message creators and their publics interact for good – and how they might interact more constructively.

 Please take time to see for yourselves:

 - Off the Bluff (Duquesne Media-produced magazine): http://Offthebluff.com